 Starting in the year 2000, we began honoring very special ballparks with an award.
 Our Ballpark of the Year was awarded to the best new or substantially rebuilt park for that year, and it is now a highly coveted honor, desired by both architects and teams that are proud of their new facilities.
 And rest assured that a fair amount of politicking takes place, as the park designers and front-office staffs lobby me to select their park.

-But regardless of the lobbying efforts, I make my own assessment each year.
-And I make that assessment without any regard to which league or which architect won the previous year.
-I make no effort to “spread around” the award across geographic areas, levels or leagues.
-Each and every year, I look at the new or rebuilt ballparks in that year and make a selection based on which one has the best combination of superior design, desirable location and amenities for the fans.
-From a subjective perspective, I’m also always on the lookout for parks that are different or special, especially if they are particularly suited for the area in which they are located.
+But regardless of the lobbying efforts, our Advisory Panel makes its own assessment each year.
+And we make that assessment without any regard to which league or which architect won the previous year.
+We make no effort to “spread around” the award across geographic areas, levels or leagues.
+Each and every year, we look at the new or rebuilt ballparks in that year and make a selection based on which one has the best combination of superior design, desirable location and amenities for the fans.
+From a subjective perspective, we’re also always on the lookout for parks that are different or special, especially if they are particularly suited for the area in which they are located.
 If the park could’ve been dropped in a completely different part of the country and not seem out of place, then there’s something wrong.

 Take for instance KeySpan Park, now called MCU Park.
 It has a fabulous amusement-park motif throughout: neon lights around the light standards, crazy blue and yellow fluorescent lights along the concourse, art of a roller coaster on its scoreboard, etc. This would be silly if dropped into downtown Denver, but since the park is right on the beach of Coney Island, it is positively perfect.
 Or consider Dickey-Stephens Park in North Little Rock, Arkansas.
 The entire park looks like a big train station, right down to the concession stands.
 This is wonderfully appropriate because not only does the park resemble the area’s historic train station, North Little Rock was also one of the most important railroad hubs of the 19th and 20th Centuries.